frnmst/gnupot/README.md

     simplicity.
 - Solid syncing agent.
   - `rsync` would be grat for this but it is only designed for mirroring.
-We need something more sophistiated like `usinon`.
+We need something more sophistiated like `unison`.
 I don't know yet if `git` would be better. **WORK IN PROGERSS.**
 - Automatic collision detection and resolution. **WORK IN PROGRESS**.
 - Automatic backup to a maximum user defined number of backups. **TODO**